comprna/RATTLE/README.md

 # RATTLE
-Reference-free reconstruction and error correction of transcriptomes from Nanopore long-read sequencing
+Reference-free reconstruction and quantification of transcriptomes from long-read sequencing

 # Requirements
 GCC with C++14 suppport